yefreescoding/you-me-blog/README.md

 1. **Project Definition**: Clearly define the goals and requirements of the project.
 Determine the purpose, target audience, and desired features.

+-- My project goals:
+My project is about a blog that showcases my abilities and personal interests in the coding world.
+It explores how I started, why I chose this path, and documents the experiences I am encountering on my journey to become a full-time software developer.

 2. **Research and Inspiration**: Explore existing websites or projects that are similar to what you want to create.
 Take note of design elements, functionalities, and user experiences that inspire you.

 3. **Wireframing and Prototyping**: Create a rough sketch or wireframe of your website's layout and structure.
 Use prototyping tools or software to create interactive prototypes that demonstrate user flow and interactions.